VPMWebApps/CIS-Research-Topics/README.md

 2. innovation - what does is mean ?
 3. product developmet - what is it ?
-4. culture of product development
+4. culture of product development , continuous innovation

 5. Evolution of computers, telecommunication and software